 In addition to parental responsibilities and parenting time, anyone filing for divorce who has children should be aware that Illinois child support laws have also changed, as well.
 The state now uses an “income shares” model to calculate both parents’ support obligations.

 Seek Advice from a Forest Park Divorce Attorney

 Do you have questions or concerns about your divorce?
 An experienced Forest Park divorce attorney can assist with your case.
 We are committed to providing personalized representation to each of our clients, and we can speak with you today.
-Contact M. Scott Gordon & Associates for more information.
+Contact Gordon & Perlut, LLC for more information.

-For reliable legal counsel, contact the Law Offices of M. Scott Gordon & Associates today at 312.360.0250 or use our online form to schedule an initial consultation.
+For reliable legal counsel, contact the Law Offices of Gordon & Perlut, LLC today at 312.360.0250 or use our online form to schedule an initial consultation.
 Our experienced and friendly attorneys will be happy to discuss your case.
 You can also visit our offices in Chicago and Skokie, Illinois.